-  Design is about more than just slapping a shell on your product; the team you choose should understand how to bring the product to life and articulate the quality of the product through the packaging design.
-It’s this positioning, this attitude, that allows businesses to unlock the untapped opportunities that exist in their markets.
+Design is about more than slapping a shell on your product; the team should understand how to bring the product to life, articulating the quality of the product through packaging design.
+It’s this positioning, this attitude, that allows businesses to unlock untapped opportunities existing in their markets.

-To convert shoppers into customers through effective packaging design, your package will need to follow several fundamentals.
+To convert shoppers into customers through effective packaging design, your package needs to follow several fundamentals.